Research

 2 ACM FELLOWS AND

-The Research Improvement Grants (RIGs) Program provides limited financial support for performing research through incremental Research Improvement and provides support for collaborations in critical research areas through advancing Research Interest Groups.
-Proposal applications will be accepted on September 15th, January 15th, and April 15th of every year.
-We also award research funding for PhD Students under the Doctoral Students Research Awards.
+Internal College Research Funding provides limited financial support to INFO Faculty, Ph.D., and Master’s students who have exhausted all other available funding sources to improve their research efforts.
+It also supports collaborations in critical research areas through advancing Research Interest Groups.
+Proposal applications are accepted yearly on January 15th, April 15th, and September 15th.
+Ph.D. students may also apply for additional research funding under the Doctoral Student Search Award (DSRA).
 More information about the DSRA and its application process can be found here.